ogmacorp/PyAOgmaNeo/docs/hierarchy.rst

     :param l: (int32) index of the layer
     :rtype: (float32) lr

-.. function:: Hierarchy.setDForget(self, l, forget)
+.. function:: Hierarchy.setDStability(self, l, stability)

-    Set the forgetting amount of a decoder (D).
-A higher value means more forgetting but more capacity
+    Set the stability amount of a decoder (D).
+A higher value means less forgetting at the cost of some capacity

     :param l: (int32) index of the layer
-    :param forget: (float32) value to set
+    :param stability: (float32) value to set

-.. function:: Hierarchy.getDForget(self, l)
+.. function:: Hierarchy.getDStability(self, l)

-    Get the forgetting amount of a decoder (D).
-A higher value means more forgetting but more capacity
+    Get the stability amount of a decoder (D).
+A higher value means less forgetting at the cost of some capacity

     :param l: (int32) index of the layer
-    :rtype: (float32) forget
+    :rtype: (float32) stability

 .. function:: Hierarchy.setAVLR(self, i, vlr)